 It is hard to beat California Institute of Technology if you wish to pursue Mathematics as a major.
-Math majors from California Institute of Technology receive an earnings boost of approximately 19.7% above the average earnings of mathematics graduates.
+Graduates of the math program earn an average of $56,764 in their early career salary and $99,303 in their mid-career salary.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.

 It's hard to find a better school than Cornell University if you wish to pursue Mathematics as a major.
-Cornell University mathematics students earn 35.8% more than the standard math grad.
+In addition to its bachelor's programs, Cornell University offers graduate degrees in Math.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.

 University of California - Los Angeles is among your best bets if you're planning on studying Mathematics.
-University of California - Los Angeles offers graduate degrees in math for those interested in an advanced degree.
+Graduates of the math program make an average of $58,838 in their early career salary and $108,083 in their mid-career salary.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 Pomona College is one of the finest schools in the United States for Mathematics.
-Math majors from Pomona College receive an earnings boost of about 11.3% over the average earnings of mathematics majors.
+Graduates of the math program make about $59,197 in their early career salary and $85,914 in their mid-career salary.
 The area of Claremont, California, is great for students who prefer a more tranquil, suburban region.